json-schema-org/json-schema-spec/jsonschema-core.md

 ## Abstract

 JSON Schema defines the media type `application/schema+json`, a JSON-based format for describing the structure of JSON data.
-JSON Schema asserts what a JSON document must look like, ways to extract information from it, and how to interact with it.
+At its core, JSON Schema provides a framework to describe a set of JSON documents.
+Through additional behaviors, JSON Schema can be made to perform a multitude of tasks.

 The `application/schema-instance+json` media type provides additional feature-rich integration with `application/schema+json` beyond what can be offered for `application/json` documents.

 ## Note to Readers